ryanrudolfoba/Thinkpad-X220-Guide/README.md

 # Thinkpad X220 Guide
-Steps I did to rebuild my old Thinkpad X220 and make it usable in 2023!
+Work in Progress - This is to document the steps I did to rebuild my old Thinkpad X220 from 2011 and make it usable in 2023!

 # Why?!?
-I don't have a good reason except that I like the 7row keyboard, Thinklight, it is compact and it still works good in 2023 - 12 years after its initial release!
+I don't have a good reason except that I like the 7row keyboard, Thinklight, it is compact and it still works good in 2023!!!

 ## Hardware Configuration
 CPU - Intel 2.6GHz Core i5 2540M\